Five-prime cap: Function

 Nuclear export of RNA is regulated by the cap binding complex (CBC), which binds exclusively to 7-methylguanylate-capped RNA.
 The CBC is then recognized by the nuclear pore complex and exported.
 Once in the cytoplasm after the pioneer round of translation, the CBC is replaced by the translation factors eIF4E and eIF4G of the eIF4F complex.
 This complex is then recognized by other translation initiation machinery including the ribosome.

-Capping with 7-methylguanylate prevents 5′ degradation in two ways.
-First, degradation of the mRNA by 5′ exonucleases is prevented (as mentioned above) by functionally looking like a 3′ end.
+Capping with 7-methylguanylate prevents 5′ degradation in multiple ways.
+First, degradation of the mRNA by 5′ exonucleases (which are abundant in the nucleus) is prevented by chemically looking like a 3′ end.
 Second, the CBC and eIF4E/eIF4G block the access of decapping enzymes to the cap.
+Additional cap-binding proteins also contribute.
 This increases the half-life of the mRNA, essential in eukaryotes as the export and translation processes take significant time.